 Just then, as you have certainly already been foreseen, the Vortigaunts parted their own checkered curtains of reality, reached as they have on previous occasions, plucked me out, and set me aside.
 I barely got to see the fireworks begin.

 And here we are.
 I spoke of my return to this shore.
 It has been a circuitous path to land I once knew, and surprising to see how much the terrain has changed.
 Enough time has passed that few remember me, or what I was saying when I last spoke, or exactly what we hoped to accomplish.
 At this point, the resistance will have failed or succeeded, no thanks to me.
 Old friends have been silenced, or fallen by the wayside.
 I no longer know or recognize most of the research team, although I believe the spirit of rebellion persists.
 I expect you know better than I have the right course of action, and I leave you to it.
 Expect no further correspondence from me regarding these matters; this is my final episode.

 Gordon Freeman, Ph.D.

-How much will we have to wait again?
-Will our children be able to play?
-Hope now falls day after day ....
+How much longer will we have to wait?
+Will our children be able to play with it?
+Now hope falls day after day ...